 |Microbiology w/lab (Upper division strongly preferred)||3||5|

 Students who will not complete a bachelor's degree before entering the Pharm.D. program must also complete these prerequisite courses:

 Applications from prospective students who have completed Microbiology, Human Physiology, and Human Anatomy at the lower-division level should compensate with strong preparation in all other areas.

 Oregon State University has implemented a modified Multiple Mini Interview (MMI) process.
-Candidates will have four 8-10 minute interviews.
+Candidates will have four 7 minute interviews.
 Candidates will also have the opportunity to talk with current Pharm.D. students and take a tour of our facilities.